 In addition to her work as a freelance composer, Sivan has served on the theory faculty of the Department of Music at UC Berkeley, and on the composition faculty of the John Adams Young Composers Program (2009-16).
-She is currently based in Brooklyn and Paris.
+She is currently based in Brooklyn and Paris, and is under commission from Accentus Choir (Donaueschingen Musiktage), Orchestre de Chambre de Paris (Théâtre de Châtelet) and Opéra Orchestre National Montpellier (Opéra Comédie), where she holds the position of composer-in-residence starting in Fall 2019.
+Together with writer Cordelia Lynn, she has created her first opera, Like flesh in 2021.
+It was a commission from Opéra de Lille for its 2021-22 season, in co-production with IRCAM and Le Balcon ensemble.
 Her music is published by Durand/Universal Music Classical.